 Best Drum Throne For Back Problems

-The problem of back pain as a result of drumming is an issue that many of us have experienced at some point or other.
+The problem of back pain as a result of drumming is an issue that many of us have experienced at some point or another.
 Whether or not you suffer from such issues, investing in a proper drum throne is not only an investment for your drumming.
 But investment for your health.
-After all, what is the point of diminishing your bank account on drumming equipment when your stool is cheap af.
+After all, what is the point of diminishing your bank account on drumming equipment when your stool is cheap?

 It does not matter what level you are in your drumming career.
 I always recommend purchasing a decent drum throne from the start.
 This will not only improve your playing experience.
 But will lengthen the time you’re able to play and practice.
 Thus, you will become a better drummer as a result.
 Many drummers are unaware of the importance of posture in playing drums successfully.